cameronnathan707/monster-jump/README.md

 1. Look at the releases and download the latest release as a .zip file
 2. Extract the .zip file
 3. Run the .exe
-4. Now you can play the game
+4. Now you can play the game!